-- Overall 5-year survival in the Netherlands has increased from 43% (1990) to 66% (2022).
-Differences between cancer types are large - The 5-year survival rate for children with cancer is currently 83% - The time between the first outpatient visit and the start of treatment is maximum 6 weeks and set in the SONCOS standardisation.
-Each month of delay in cancer treatment results in a 6-13% higher risk of mortality - With 15% of people with or after cancer, the GP discussed what he/she considers important in life and what impact treatment may have on it 71 - About half of healthcare professionals say they make decisions together with the person with cancer, while only 37% of these people say they actually experience this - 12% of people with or after cancer were able to choose the location of treatment by injection, drip or catheter.
+- Overall 5-year survival in the Netherlands has increased from 46% (1990) to 68% (2018).
+Differences between cancer types are large - The 5-year survival rate for children with cancer is currently 84% - The time between the first outpatient visit and the start of treatment is maximum 6 weeks and set in the SONCOS standardisation.
+Each month of delay in cancer treatment results in a 6-13% higher risk of mortality - With 15% of people with or after cancer, the GP discussed what he/she considers important in life and what impact treatment may have on it 71 - About half of healthcare professionals say they make decisions together with the person with cancer, while only 37% of these people say they actually experience this - In shared decision making about treatment, people consider the following topics to be most important: the consequences for their daily life (68%), what their doctor advises (55%), if the cancer stays away or does not progress (51%), and what physical or psychological symptoms they could get during (51%) or years after (51%) treatment

+- 73% of people with cancer believe that a good life is more important than a long life, 62% do not want to undergo treatment if it means they will never be able to care for themselves again and 38% of people want to undergo any treatment possible to live longer - 12% of people with or after cancer were able to choose the location of treatment by injection, drip or catheter.
 The majority (75%) would have choosen the hospital of treatment as preferred location. - 34% of people who died of cancer experienced potential overtreatment.
-For young adults, this percentage is around 39%

-Practice variation can be seen between hospitals.74 These include differences in treatments, treatment combinations and prescription behaviour
+For young adults, this percentage is around 39% - Practice variation can be seen between hospitals.
+These include differences in treatments, treatment combinations and prescription behaviour